-In 2013, Syncrude achieved an estimated 70% completion (based on hours spent as a percentage of total forecasted hours to project completion) on the centrifuge plant at the Mildred Lake mine:
+In 2014, Syncrude achieved an estimated 97% completion (based on hours spent as a percentage of total forecasted hours to project completion) on the centrifuge plant at the Mildred Lake mine:

 - Syncrude is constructing a centrifuge plant as part of its government-regulated Directive 074 tailings plan.
-Centrifuge technology produces a soft, clay-rich soil that can be used in Syncrude's reclamation efforts. - The total cost of the centrifuge plant is estimated to be \$1.9 billion (+/- 15%) to Syncrude (\$0.7 billion (+/-15%) net to the Corporation).
-The centrifuge plant is estimated to be in-service in the first half of 2015.
+Centrifuge technology produces a soft, clay-rich soil that can be used in Syncrude's reclamation efforts. - The total cost of the centrifuge plant is estimated to be \$1.9 billion (+2%/-5%) to Syncrude (\$0.7 billion (+2%/-5%)) to the Corporation).
+The centrifuge plant is expected to be complete in 2015.